 Central to all CH products’ design is Modularity.
 The backside of each component has slots that accept a range of circuit boards.
 This makes it possible to fit each component only with those connections that are required for any particular purpose.
 Also, it allows easy swapping of boards should new techniques become available.
 For example, via a range of IO cards, the C1 DAC/Controller can accept all the usual digital and analog connections as well as UPnP ethernet streaming.
 Adding a new protocol or allowing a new format might be a matter of simply updating the firmware but when new physical connections or internal component changes are required then it would be a matter of just swapping one of the boards, rather than sending in the entire unit for the update.
 This means that CH products are, to a very large extent, future-proof.

 All CH products also have very cleverly integrated adjustable spiked feet.
 The components can be positioned just like any other audio component using their integral metal feet with elastomer rings, or one can remove the four shaft covers (machined aluminum screw caps) and insert long, sturdy spikes right through the units and adjust these from the top until the component is lifted off its regular feet and sits sturdily on the spikes.
 The top caps can also be exchanged for versions with a dimple into which the next component can be positioned.
-That way, the stacked component is not resting onto the other’s housing but supported directly by the spikes of the component below it.
+That way, the stacked component is not resting onto the other’s housing but is supported directly by the spikes that in turn rest on the component below it.
 This way, mechanical vibrations are transmitted to ground and minimized inside the device.

 Uniquely, all CH Precision components can be controlled via Ethernet connection using an Android app.
 One might wonder why only Android and not iOS.
 The reason for this is simple: stability.
 Not that Android OS would be more stable than iOS but the latter system receives updates very frequently and these often require changes to be made to the apps that run on it.
-CH have opted to write code for Android only as it tends to remain compatible over the long haul, and that is what really matters: reliability.
+CH has opted to write code for Android only as it tends to remain compatible over the long haul, and that is what really matters: reliability.
 Ok, so if one opts for CH products then an Android tablet must also be calculated into the cost.
 So be it.
 Knowing the reason behind this I really cannot blame the company.

-The custom-made app itself is very well designed, stable and intuitively to navigate.
+The custom-made app itself is very well designed, stable and intuitive to navigate.
 It allows the user to operate a very wide range of settings.
 For the C1 DAC/Controller, naturally, the functionality includes input selection, volume control, phase, mono/stereo and display mode but it goes way beyond this.
 For example, you can also set the digital filter and clock source, adjust display brightness, dimming, and color, associate a specific display color to a particular file format, adjust gain, set mono left or right, enable/disable/rename inputs, set bypass mode for any input and much more.

 Above and below: just a fraction of the available settings on the A1 amplifier.